 - an enhanced DBS check is carried out, and an enhanced DBS certificate obtained.
-In addition, a barred list check should be requested if the Trustee will be engaged in regulated activity; - ID is confirmed before or as soon as reasonably practicable after, they take up the position; - their right to work in the UK; - they are not subject to s128 direction; - such further checks as appropriate are undertaken (e.g. disqualification from childcare and prohibition from teaching checks); and - such further checks as the Chair considers appropriate are carried out where, by reason of the individual's living or having lived overseas, obtaining an enhanced DBS check is not sufficient to establish an individual's suitability to work in a school.
+In addition, a barred list check should be requested if the Trustee will be engaged in regulated activity; - ID is confirmed before or as soon as reasonably practicable after, they take up the position; - their right to work in the UK; - they are not subject to s128 direction; - the individual is not disqualified from acting as a trustee for a charity or a company director; - such further checks as appropriate are undertaken (e.g. disqualification from childcare and prohibition from teaching checks); and - such further checks as the Chair considers appropriate are carried out where, by reason of the individual's living or having lived overseas, obtaining an enhanced DBS check is not sufficient to establish an individual's suitability to work in a school.